gabrielantonyxaviour/gojo-funding-the-commons/TASKS.md

 #### Functions

-1. Create project - SKALE
+1. Create project - SKALE DONE
 2. Register generation (called by AI Agent.
-Keeps track of consumed WrappedGojoIP for the project id.) - SKALE
+Keeps track of consumed WrappedGojoIP for the project id.) - SKALE DONE
-3. Register export (pay for the consumption with WrappedGojoIP, using Lit Action) - SKALE
+3. Register export (pay for the consumption with WrappedGojoIP, using Lit Action) - SKALE DONE
 4. Consume WrappedGojoIP called by Gojo AI agent - SKALE
 5. Unwrap IP (converts WrappedGojoIP to IP and sends it to Story) - SKALE
 6. Register AI agent/ Whitlist AI agent - Story and Crosschain tsx from Story to SKALE